 Batumi, Georgia’s second city, is the subtropical yin to Tbilisi’s yang, with its beachfront location, charming Old Town, seemingly endless seaside esplanade and an ever-growing number of glitzy skyscrapers – Georgia’s answer to Dubai, locals will tell you with a grin.

-A group of people are paddling a raft along a blue-green river in a canyon
+A group of people paddling a raft along a blue-green river through a canyon.

 3. Kutaisi